OpenGOAL-Mods/OG-Mod-Base/README.md

 # HeroModePlus
 All elements in Jak 2 are amplified and the game throws everything it has at you.
-Adds weapon mods to the secrets menu
+Adds weapon mods to the secrets menu (not finished)

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 Weapon mods